§ 59.1-519. Definitions.

 B. A rider shall:

-1. Obey the posted rules, warnings, and oral instructions for an amusement device issued by the owner, operator or an employee of the owner or operator; and
+1. Obey the posted rules, warnings, and oral instructions for an amusement device issued by the owner, operator or an employee or agent of the owner or operator; and

 2. Not intentionally act in any manner that may cause or contribute to injuring the rider or others, including: